 How much property tax you will owe each year is determined by the tax rate set by the county the property is in and the value of the property.
 The process of valuing a property is called an appraisal value of homes and is managed by the county appraisal district.
-Here we will examine how property appraisals are conducted in Texas and the options you have if you disagree with how your property was valued.
+Here we will examine how property appraisal methods are conducted in Texas and your options as a property owner if you disagree with how your property was valued.

 Properties are required to be appraised at market value to calculate property taxes.
 But what is market value?
 The Texas Comptroller’s Office, which is the steward of the state’s finances, defines market value as how much a property would be sold for in the current market under three conditions:

 It is for sale in an open market with a reasonable time for the seller to find a buyer.
 Both the seller and the buyer know of all the uses to which the property is adapted and for which it can be used, and its enforceable use restrictions.
 Both the seller and buyer are trying to maximize their gains, and neither can take advantage of the other’s need to buy or sell quickly.

 Each county appraisal district in Texas is responsible for conducting a fair market appraisal to determine the taxable value of a home in its boundaries.
 An accurate appraisal of properties in each county should be completed at least once every three years.
 The Uniform Standards of Professional Appraisal Practice are used to ensure that the same methods and techniques are used when appraising similar properties.